 - Paintings and Sculpture from the Mellon Collection.
 National Gallery of Art, Washington, 1949 (reprinted 1953 and 1958): 145, repro.

-- Corcoran Gallery of Art.
-A Catalogue of the Collection of American Paintings in the Corcoran Gallery of Art.
+- Phillips, Dorothy W. A Catalogue of the Collection of American Paintings in The Corcoran Gallery of Art.
 2 vols.
-Washington, D.C., 1966: 1:55.
+Washington, 1966: 1:55.

 - American Paintings and Sculpture: An Illustrated Catalogue.
 National Gallery of Art, Washington, 1970: 64, repro.